hashicorp/vagrant/website/source/docs/triggers/configuration.html.md

 Vagrant guest.
 These most similarly align with the `:action` type, and by default are classified internally as an action.

+TODO: ADD INFO ABOUT GUARDING TYPE OPTION WITH VAGRANT VERSION CHECK IN VAGRANTFILE FOR OLDER CLIENTS

 ### Commands

 Command typed triggers can be defined for any valid Vagrant subcommand.
 They will always